wrightmat/dnd-eberron/docs/locations/Adar.md

 ### At A Glance

-* Population: 320,000 (51% human, 45% kalashtar, 4% other)
+* Population: 2,320,000 (51% human, 45% kalashtar, 4% other)
-* Area: 745,000 square miles.
+* Area: 745,000 square miles
 * Sovereign: Chanaakar, Speaker of the Word
 * Capital: Kasshta Keep
 * Major Cities: Dvaarnava, Haztaratain Monastery, Malshashar, Tashalatora, Xephanan, Zi'til'natek
-* Climate: Temperate with warm lowlands and cold highlands.
+* Climate: Temperate with warm lowlands and cold highlands
-* Highest Point: Korrandar , elevation 32,495 feet.
+* Highest Point: Korrandar, elevation 32,495 feet
 * Heraldry: The closest to a national symbol in Adar is the symbol of the Path of Light
 * Founder: Unknown
 * National Motto: "The storm cannot move the mountain."